getify/You-Dont-Know-JS/scope-closures/ch2.md

 # You Don't Know JS Yet: Scope & Closures - 2nd Edition
-# Chapter 2: Understanding Lexical Scope
+# Chapter 2: Illustrating Lexical Scope

 In Chapter 1, we explored how scope is determined at code compilation, a model called "lexical scope".

-Before we get to the nuts and bolts of how using lexical scope in our programs, we should make sure we have a good conceptual foundation for how scope works.
+To properly *reason* about your programs, it's important to have a solid conceptual foundation of how scope works.
 This chapter will illustrate *scope* with several metaphors.
 The goal here is to *think* about how your program is handled by the JS engine in ways that more closely match how the JS engine actually works.

 ## Marbles, and Buckets, and Bubbles...
 Oh My!